 Tables, Figures, and Illustrations

 The result data can be presented in the form of tables, figures, and illustration.
 All of these forms should consider the size and layout of the journal to avoid any possible problems due to oversized data.
 Each table and figure (illustration) should be separated in a different page of the manuscript with a brief and sufficiently detailed caption.
 Tables and figures should also bring the title of the subsections in the main text where they are mentioned.
 Tables and figures must be cited in the appropriate area in the text with the legend and numbered consecutively.
 Figures should be set in a general data format, such as JPEG, TIFF.
 Figures should be high resolution and suitable for reproduction purpose.
 Chart or graphic is suggested to be set as black and white images filled with distinguishable patterns.
 Colored figures are also acceptable if the authors consider that the information may lose without this color difference.
 All texts and legends in the figures and tables should be clearly readable.
-Title of a figure is placed below the figure, while title of a table is written above the
+Title of a figure is placed below the figure, while title of a table is written above the table.

 Reference cited in the text of manuscript must be written in "author-year" citation style.
 In case of its position in the beginning of the text, the published year must be placed in the parentheses.
 If the citation are in the end of the text, both author and year are placed in the parentheses.